apt-get update

 At the end of the installation process, you will be able to see the parameters of the cluster initialization setup as shown in the below image.

 To check and verify that everything went fine during the installation process, lets run the below command on the master server to check its services.

 root@ubuntu-15:~# netstat -anput | grep master root@ubuntu-15:~# ps aux | grep "sge"

 On the Client node check for exec service.

 root@ubuntu-node:~# netstat -anp | grep exec tcp 0 0 0.0.0.0:6445 0.0.0.0:* LISTEN 1353/sge_execd root@ubuntu-node:~# netstat -anput | grep exec tcp 0 0 0.0.0.0:6445 0.0.0.0:* LISTEN 1353/sge_execd

-We hope have learnt the installation and configurations steps to setup Open Grid Scheduler/ Grid Engine cluster using Ubuntu 14.04/15.05.
+Here we learned the installation and configuration steps to setup Open Grid Scheduler/ Grid Engine cluster using Ubuntu 14.04/15.05.
 The Sun Grid Engine queuing system is useful when you have a bundle of tasks to run and you want to distribute the tasks over a cluster of nodes.
 Now you can use it for scheduling your tasks, load balancing or monitor all submitted jobs/queries which cluster nodes are running on.